simplylizz/smtp_to_telegram/README.md

 2. Open that bot account in the Telegram account which should receive the messages, press `/start`.
 3. Retrieve a chat id with `curl https://api.telegram.org/bot<BOT_TOKEN>/getUpdates`.
+   If you don't see chat id, try writing one more message to the bot.
 4. Repeat steps 2 and 3 for each Telegram account which should receive the messages.
 5. Start a docker container: